boltlabs-inc/zkchannels-spec/tezos/merchant-database.md

 This operation updates the channel status.
 The expected progression of a channel is:

-originated → customer funded → merchant funded → active → closed
+originated → customer funded → merchant funded → active → pending close → closed

 In addition, any channel that's not already closed may transition to closed when either the merchant or customer perform a unilateral close.